swoogles/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 ```````````````````

 Signatories allow one to precisely state that the painter has an obligation.
-The imposed obligation is intuitively invalid because the painter did not
+The imposed obligation is invalid because the painter did not
 agree to this obligation.
 In other words, the painter did not *authorize*
 the creation of the obligation.